Neengalum Vellalam Oru Kodi: Background

+Other unrelated adaptations

 Neengalum Vellalam Oru Kodi is unrelated to the show Ungalil Yaar Maha Latchathipathi, the official Sri Lankan Tamil adaptation of Who Wants to be a Millionaire which aired since 2011 in Shakthi TV.
 R. Sarathkumar had hosted a show titled Kodeeswaran, which followed a similar format and aired on Sun TV earlier.
+Likewise, Raadhika Sarathkumar went on to host a women-only version of the show called Kodeeswari in 2019–2020, which aired on Colors Tamil.

 Production

 Season 1

 In April 2011, Business Standard reported that actor Prakash Raj would host the licensed Tamil edition of the Hindi game show Kaun Banega Crorepati, which was then titled Ungalil Yaar Kodeeswaran.
 Actor Vijay was also considered to host the reality game show, but he declined the offer.
 Eventually, it was confirmed that actor Suriya would host the show.

 The title of Kaun Banega Crorepatis Tamil version was later confirmed as Neengalum Vellalam Oru Kodi.
 Suriya was initially apprehensive when approached, but after seeing the game format, he was "convinced it would work".
 The episodes for Neengalum Vellalam Oru Kodi were shot at AVM Studios in Chennai, where its Malayalam equivalent Ningalkkum Aakaam Kodeeshwaran was also shot.
 Suriya was paid ₹50 lakhs/- per episode, and 40 episodes were planned for Neengalum Vellalam Oru Kodi, thus amounting to a total remuneration of ₹20 crore/-.